datahub-project/datahub/docs/api/tutorials/assertions.md

 ## Add Tag to Assertion

-You can add a tags to individual assertions to group and categorize them, for example by its priority or severity.
+You can add tags to individual assertions to group and categorize them, for example by its priority or severity.
+Note that the tag should already exist in DataHub, or the operation will fail.

 <Tabs>
 <TabItem value="graphql" label="GraphQL" default>